TomasOrdonezG/Reddit-tiktok-video-generator/README.md

 ### INSIDE main.py:
 - Modify subreddit_names on line 240 to change the subreddits you want to pull data from
-- modify number_of_posts_per_subreddit to change the amount of posts from each subreddit
+- modify number_of_posts_per_subreddit on line 241 to change the amount of posts from each subreddit
 - Run main.js and you generated videos should appear in videos' subfolder's with today's date

 sorry for the program not being very user friendly but I never planned on sharing this project and so I never made an interface